StevenCash/jupyter/README.md

 ## KalmanExample8-Experiment.ipynb

 Tried using a sine wave for the target motion, found that process noise must be adjusted considerably and the tracking still isn't great.

+## DelaunayVoronoi.ipynb

+Voronoi diagram generator from Dive Into Algorithms by Tuckfield.
+Can also be used to create Delaunay triangle mesh.